-PlayStation 5 consoles may have been on the market for coming up to a year in November, however, actually purchasing one and having the pleasure of playing Sony's latest games device is still something many people dream of.
-The whole ordeal of securing a PS5 console can be quite complicated process, requiring plenty of patience and persistence.
+It may have been on the market for over a year now, however, actually purchasing a PlayStation 5 and having the pleasure of playing Sony's latest games device is still something many people dream of.
+The whole ordeal of securing a PS5 can be quite a complicated process, requiring plenty of patience and persistence.

-The good news is that every day we are finding out more and more information about upcoming shipments, as well as seeing big retailers drop stock at a moment's notice.
-Being prepared is one thing but sometimes the shopping gods are just not on your side.
+The good news is that every day we are finding out more and more information about upcoming shipments, as well as seeing big retailers drop stock at any moment's notice.
+Being prepared is one thing but sometimes the shopping gods are just not working in your favour.

 1. Sign up for accounts with retailers